 2. Show them how to write the letters using sensory activities

 Sensory letter writing is a fun way to make letters without having to use a pencil and paper yet.
+Think forming letters in the dirt or sand.
 They can learn the motions and it’s fun!
 It’s helpful for kids to see you forming a letter, and to have an example to look at.
 Note that just because they watched you write the letter B top to bottom doesn’t mean they’ll think to do it that way.

 There are lots of fun ways to get preschoolers to start forming letters on their own!
 Some I’ve seen are: